stas/thesis/chapters/2_architecture.md

 ```

 In the listing above is the controller implementation responsible for the
-`/api/v1/socket` endpoint, which is where WebSocket clients will connect to.
+`/api/v1/socket` endpoint.
+This is where WebSocket clients will connect to.
 Because of the blocking aspects of how the messages are received by the
 database connection, in order to keep the WebSocket alive until the client
 disconnects, the controller starts a thread and runs the delivery of the